-- Life membership fees Instead of paying membership fees annually, some members deposit a lump sum membership fees i.e. deposit the life time membership fees.
-This fees are not related to one year but it is related to life time of the member. - Entrance fees At the time of admission of members entrance fees is taken from them.
+- 1) Life membership fees - Instead of paying membership fees annually, some members deposit a lump sum membership fees i.e. deposit the life time membership fees.
+This fees are not related to one year but it is related to life time of the member. - 2) Entrance fees At the time of admission of members entrance fees is taken from them.
 It is taken only once from the members.
 After that normal annual membership fees are taken from members.
-Since it is paid once for ever by a member, it is not f recurring nature hence it should be considered as capital receipts and will appear on the liability side of balance sheet. - Endowment Fund Some people donate a huge amount for some religious or for some social purpose or donate some valuable fixed assets.
-Such a huge amount forms a base for the working of organizations.
-Since it is not a recurring amount it is treated as of capital nature and hence taken into balance sheet.
+Since it is paid once for ever by a member, it is not f recurring nature hence it should be considered as capital receipts and will appear on the liability side of balance sheet.